Skip to content

 Unlike quartz, which is engineered using resins and pigments, quartzite is a pure natural stone.
 It contains between 90%–99% quartz grains fused by natural silica during the metamorphic process.

-This gives quartzite its crystalline appearance, natural hardness, and timeless aesthetic—something you simply can’t replicate with manufactured products.
+This gives quartzite its crystal look, natural strength, and classic style.
+You can't copy this with man-made products.

 Colors and Patterns: More Than Just White and Gray